 Trello is available as an Android App, and this is perfect for adding new ideas when you are out on the dog walk or creating new thoughts after you've made a voice note.
 I enter them into the left-hand column and then move them across when I do the next months content planning.

 Trello is flexible, visual and easy to use and the simple alternative to Jira.
-You can use Trello for pretty much anything you would make lists for.
+You can use Trello for pretty much anything for which you would make lists.

 Check out this Board of Templates (event planning, freelance and consulting, publishing, recruiting, and software development) that you can copy to your own Trello Board.